heyitsjhu/pug-sass-quickstarter/README.md

 ## Technologies Used

-### PUG (formerly Jade)
+#### PUG (formerly Jade)

 Robust, elegant, feature rich template engine for Node.js.
-(Learn more about PUG)[https://pugjs.org/api/getting-started.html]
+[Learn more about PUG](https://pugjs.org/api/getting-started.html)

-### SASS (CSS with superpowers)
+#### SASS (CSS with superpowers)

 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
-(Learn more about SASS)[https://sass-lang.com/]
+[Learn more about SASS](https://sass-lang.com/)

-### BrowserSync
+#### BrowserSync (your indispensable test assistant)

 Time-saving synchronised browser testing.
 It’s wicked-fast and totally free.
-(Learn more about BrowserSync)[https://browsersync.io/]
+[Learn more about BrowserSync](https://browsersync.io/)

 ## Contributing